๐Ÿ“˜ How Orders Traverse the Market and Flow Manipulation

 • Size: Institutions receive preferential treatment.

-• Order type: Aggressive ones consume first, passive ones wait.
+• Order type: Aggressive orders consume first, passive orders wait.

-🔍 4.
-HOW INSTITUTIONS 'SHAPE' THE PRICE THROUGH EXECUTION
+๐Ÿ” 4.
+HOW INSTITUTIONS 'SCULPT' THE PRICE THROUGH EXECUTION

-These are signs of advanced flow reading, invisible to those who operate 'candle drawing':
+These are advanced flow reading signals, invisible to those who operate 'candle patterns':

-• Why does the price move at that specific timing.
+• Because the price moves at that specific timing.

-• Why certain candles don't make sense to retail.
+• Because certain candles don't make sense for retail.

-• Why certain breakouts are false by nature.
+• Because certain breakouts are false by nature.

 • How to predict shifts before retail sees 'the pattern'.